NSLS-II-BMM/BeamlineManual/docs/pds.rst

 necessary for users to move the mirror motors.
 It is **very easy** to lose the beam entirely when moving mirror motors.
 Without a clear understanding of how the optics work, re-finding the beam can be quite challenging.

-If you loose the beam by moving motors, the best solution is probably to rerun the ``change_mode()`` command.
+.. attention:: If you loose the beam by moving mirror motors, the easiest solution is to rerun the ``change_mode()`` command, possibly with the ``insist=True`` argument.

-That said, if you want to know the current positions of the motors on the focusing mirror, use ``%w m2``
+If you want to know the current positions of the motors on the focusing mirror, use ``%w m2``

 .. code-block:: text